Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Atom dynamics

 \subsection{Counter-propagating Bessel-Gaussian beams}

-Finally, we consider the case of an atom initially at rest at the different initial position $(X(0), Y (0)) $, subject to counter-propagating Bessel-Gaussian beams with a negative detuning for $\ell_1=\ell_2=10$ and $\ell_1=\ell_2=15$, with the same parameters used earlier.
-It is apparent that the increase with the order of $\ell$ of the vortex beam offers a deeper trapping potential and we also notice a different spatial distribution of the potential.
-Indeed, we have two symmetric crescent-like deep regions situated on the Y-axis and two others less deep on the X-axis, which make the flat central region with a series of potential wells that are suitable for trapping atoms.
+Finally, we consider the case of an atom initially at rest at different initial positions $(X(0), Y (0)) $, subject to counter-propagating Bessel-Gaussian beams with a negative detuning for $\ell_1=\ell_2=15$, with the same parameters used earlier.
+We now have two crescent-like deep regions, with a series of potential wells which decrease in depth at increasing radial distances from the center.
 The path of the Cs atom depends of course on the initial position of the atom.
-In figure \ref{Fig6}(a) and(c), we plot the trajectories of Cs atom when the atom is placed close to the center of the first potential well, while in \ref{Fig6}(b) and(d) the atom is initially placed close to its right side.
+In figure \ref{Fig6}(a) we plot the trajectory of the Cs atom when the atom is placed close to the center of one of the twin potential wells, while in \ref{Fig6}(b) the atom is initially placed close to its right side.
+Note how in each case the trajectory oscillates between the `walls' of the potential well, but it does not retrace its steps on its return journey.